 Our program has a night float and short call system that has been in place since ACGME duty hours changes in July 2011.
 Residents spend a total of two and one-half months on nightfloat during their residency, which occurs from 8 p.m.-8 a.m.
 Sunday through Thursday.
-PGY1 residents do one month of night float as a block rotation in the later half of the year, the PGY2 class takes July and August, then November and December.
-And our five PGY3 residents split the months of September and October to minimize the disruption to the building of a longitudinal caseload of outpatients.
+PGY1 residents do one month of night float as a block rotation in the last five months of the year, the PGY2 class takes July, August, November and December.
+And our five PGY3 residents split the months of September and October to minimize the disruption to orienting to outpatient psychiatry and building a longitudinal caseload of outpatients.

 The remaining call shifts include short call from 5 p.m. until 8 p.m.
 Monday to Thursday, long call on Friday from 5 p.m. to 8 a.m., and three 12-hour weekend shifts (8 a.m.-8 p.m.
 Saturday and Sunday and 8 p.m. to 8 a.m.
 Saturday night).
 Residents average 2 short call and 1-2 weekend shifts a month when on service; they are not in the call pool for their 4 medicine/pediatrics months in the PGY1 year and their addiction and Global Mental Health months in the PGY2 year.
 PGY1 residents are accompanied in-house by a PGY4 resident for their first several calls and are closely mentored by senior residents during hand-offs and in the Emergency Psychiatry seminar that occurs in July and August of the first year.
 After supervision of intern call is completed, there is no call during the PGY4 year except under rare emergency situations.